pyrocms/lex/UPGRADE.md

 Whitespace in Tags
 ------------------

-You can now put whitespace in your tags before and after the delimeters.
-This goes for any type of tag: variable, conditional, etc.
+You can now put whitespace in your tags before and after the delimeters. ***The whitespace is optional.***

 Example